TheStressTest/Covid19-vaccine-notifier/README.md

   - If you have 2FA enabled you have to provide an account token instead of your password.
 - Are you on windows and getting an erorr like `No module named pip` when you try to install requests?
   - Try running `python -m ensurepip` then installing requests again.

+### Disclaimer
+This is a use at your own risk program.
+CVS Doesn't explicitly say you can do this.